patricialmd/step-count-analysis/README.md

 By cleaning, analysing, and visualising the 393 rows of my mom's step count data and Sydney's climate data, here is my action plan for my Mom:

 **1. FIX THE WEEKEND GAP**
--mWeekends average 760 fewer steps than weekdays (Weekdays = 5,962 steps, Weekends = 5,202 steps, difference 759 steps which is significant)
+- Weekends average 760 fewer steps than weekdays (Weekdays = 5,962 steps, Weekends = 5,202 steps, difference 759 steps which is significant)
 - Plan: Saturday morning walks or weekend activities that naturally involve more movement

 **2. PREPARE FOR WINTER**